-^{}See Seven-Day Grace Period Policy.
+\See Grace Period Policy.

-Tuition and fee refunds will be made within 45 days of the last date of attendance.
+Tuition credit adjustments will be applied within 30 days of the last date of attendance.

-Seven-Day Grace Period Policy.
-Beginning with the 2015-2016 academic year, students enrolling for the first time in a program of study at South Hills School of Business & Technology may attend classes up to and including the seventh day of classes in the first term of studies without incurring a tuition fee if the student decides to no longer attend South Hills School.
-Students enrolled and/or returning students not defined as first time in a program of study at South Hills School of Business & Technology may be extended the same "grace policy" for extenuating circumstances (such as illness, death in family or other) at the discretion of the Director.
-Under this seven-day grace policy, the institution will credit any tuition fees the student may have incurred during the seven-day grace period and will rescind all of the student's financial aid that may have become earned by the institution in this seven-day grace period.
-A student who withdraws at any other time in the term or beyond the seven-day grace period will not be extended this seven-day grace period; tuition fees and financial aid will be prorated accordingly.
-See "Refund Policy" above.
+Grace Period Policy.
+Students enrolling for the first time in a program of study at South Hills School of Business & Technology may attend classes up to and including the fifth school day in the first term of studies without incurring tuition or program fees if the student decides to no longer attend South Hills School.
+Students enrolled and/or returning students not defined as first time in a program of study at South Hills School of Business & Technology may be extended the same "grace policy" for a period of up to 7 calendar days if no contact with the school has been made and up to 14 calendar days if contact with the school has been made.
+Under this grace policy, the institution will credit any tuition fees the student may have incurred during the grace period and will rescind all of the student's financial aid that may have become earned by the institution in this grace period.
+Students who withdraw at any other time in the term or beyond the grace period will not be extended this grace period; tuition fees and financial aid will be prorated accordingly (please see "Refund Policy" above.